 Task Description Set up pet area Prepare the facility pet area.
 This should be separate from the main area occupied by mass care users, and if possible, isolated from the main area audibly and visually.
-Consider setting up any existing supplies, trash cans, sheeting, or other protective materials if used.
+Consider

-Deliver supplies (if applicable) Begin Documentation Pet owners should generally bring their own food, supplies, and cages to the pet shelter.
+Deliver suppli applicable) Begin Docum other es (if Pet or suppl evacu have purpo entation Pet sh equiv the po setting up any existing supplies, trash cans, sheeting, or other protective materials if used.
+Pet owners should generally bring their own food, supplies, and cages to the pet shelter.
 Due to a no-notice evacuation or other extenuating event, these supplies mya have to be provided.
 These can be set aside for this purpose, or acquired on-demand from local vendors.
 Pet shelter staff should sign in on the ICS 211 form or equivalent.
-This can be documented on a separate form for the pet shelter or the primary mass care facility if co- located.
-Sign-In pets and owners A pet sign-in form is available for use, or a standard check- in form can be utilized.
+This can be documented on a separate form for the pet shelter or the primary mass care facility if co-located.
+Sign-In pets a nd owners A pet in for descr possi A pet sign-in form is available for use, or a standard check- in form can be utilized.
 Be sure to record the pet name and description and contact information for the owner.
 If possible, consider taking a photo of animal(s) with their owner.
-Assign pet area If possible, separate the dog and cat area.
-Ensure that exits are not blocked and sufficient space for emergency egress exists.
-Maintain pet shelter During pet shelter operations, staff will be required to monitor for any issues with pets and ensure the area is kept as clean and sanitary as possible.
-Staff will: • Maintain pet area and change layout as necessary • Refill water dishes and clean up spills of food, water, and other items • Maintain accountability of pets and owners when entering or leaving the pet shelter area • Notify owners to attend to or remove pets that are in need of care or are being disruptive • Notify the EOC of any issues related to operation of the pet shelter Demobilize pet shelter As the mass care facilities demobilize, the pet shelter can generally demobilize with the last overnight shelter or day center closing.
+Assign pet are ssible, separate the dog and cat area.
+Ensure that exits of blocked and sufficient space for emergency egress Maintain pet s monit as cle • • • ng pet shelter operations, staff will be required to tor for any issues with pets and ensure the area is kept can and sanitary as possible.
+Staff will: Maintain pet area and change layout as necessary Refill water dishes and clean up spills of food, water, and other items Maintain accountability of pets and owners when entering or leaving the pet shelter area Notify owners to attend to or remove pets that are in need of care or are being disruptive Notify the EOC of any issues related to operation of the pet shelter Demobilize p gener e mass care facilities demobilize, the pet shelter can rally demobilize with the last overnight shelter or day r closing.
 To demobilize: Return all supplies used to the proper location Remove any protective supplies used Clean the area as agreed with the building owner Turn in all documentation to the EOC planning section